 This Virginia 529 review sorts through the VA state college savings plans to help you make the best decisions for your children.
 It also explains the various investments and links to independent sources for investment performance and holdings.

 Please also read my related blog posts The Best 529 Plan for My Daughter is Not as Perfect as She Is, and How Our Family Is Saving For College.

 Note: If you see any inaccuracies or link updates that need to be made, please let me know by contacting me or stating in the comments below.
 Certain links to the virginia529.com website have been known to change, but the programs themselves have remained mostly the same for the past few years.

 After my first child was born, I tirelessly evaluated a range of options for a tax-advantaged college savings program.
 I looked at various state’s plans and dug deep into the Virginia 529 plans.
 Since residents of Virginia can deduct contributions they make to the Virginia 529 plan (and cannot deduct contributions if participating in other state plans), VA 529 is the best option for residents.

 Despite being the best option, and being ranked as a top plan nationally, it still has plenty of flaws.

-For starters, the literature on the website is unnecessary wordy, especially for the inVest program.
+For starters, the literature on the website is unnecessarily wordy, especially for the Invest529 program.
 As money nerd doing my own research, I knew others must struggle to interpret all the plan variations.
 At the same time, I started the Retire Before Dad finance blog which gave me a platform to share my findings.